Updated May 2021

 Note: Since May 2020, conferences in family and small claims matters are being conducted by telephone, audio- or video-conference.
 See Virtual conferences and hearings (by phone or video) for more information.

 You’ve filed an application in BC Provincial Court, asking for an order under the Family Law Act, or you’ve filed a reply to an application.
-Then you went to court for a First Appearance and the judge directed that you come back for a Family Case Conference on a future date.
-What happens at a Case Conference?
+Then you went to court and the judge directed that you come back for a Family Settlement Conference on a future date.
+What happens at a Settlement Conference?
 How should you prepare?

-Each party to the action must attend – that’s everyone named as an applicant or respondent or third party on the application and reply forms.
-If any party has hired a lawyer, the lawyer must attend as well.
+Each party (the person making the application and the person who replies to the application) must attend.
+If any party has hired a lawyer, the lawyer may attend as well.
 If any party wishes to have someone else attend, they must have the judge’s permission.

 It is not appropriate for a party’s witnesses to attend the case conference, since private matters will be discussed, and hearing what’s said might influence their testimony if there is a trial later on.

-What is likely to happen at a Family Case Conference?
+What is likely to happen at a Family Settlement Conference?

 The parties will meet with a Provincial Court judge, sitting around a table in a private conference room.
-The judge will likely be dressed in business clothes rather than the robes they wear in court.
+The judge may be dressed in business clothes rather than the robes they wear in court.